flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/SMW-200-A/SMW-200-A.md

 smw.disconnect()
 ```

+This code creates an instance of the `SMWSMU` driver and connects to the SMW 200 A RF Signal Generator using the specified VISA address.
+You can then use the various methods provided by the driver to control the instrument, such as setting the output power.

-Note that you need to replace `'TCPIP0::192.168.0.1::inst0::INSTR'` with the actual VISA address of your SMW 200 A RF Signal Generator.
+Note that you need to replace `'TCPIP0::192.168.0.1::inst0::INSTR'` with the actual VISA address of your instrument.

 </TabItem>
 </Tabs>